reginaldbermillo/reginaldbermillo/README.md

 - I'm currently looking for interesting and challenging projects particularly in React.js and Node.js 😬
 - My hobbies are playing and watching basketball games, dancing and watching one piece. 😎
-- I also love collecting Kobe Bryant nba cards, memorabilia and jersey 😎
+- I also love collecting Kobe Bryant NBA cards, memorabilia and basketball jersey 😎

 Portfolio Website - [reginaldbermillo.com](https://reginaldbermillo.com/)